qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 Next, we get Small, Medium and Large models using 3 scaling factors.
-The architecture of the network is shown in Table.
+The architecture of the network is shown in table.

 <p align="center">
   <img width="884" height="375" src="https://github.com/qt2139/Rethinking-EfficientNet-and-EfficientNetV2/blob/main/EfficientNetV2/utils/table2.png">